Anyone starting out with DIY will love the simplicity of this wood wine rack and you can use pallet wood to make it for free!

 I'm always looking for ways to use my tools and decided to give wood burning a try.
 In this project you will make and decorate a coffee tray with a woodburnt design using a Dremel Versatip - soldering iron.

 Love this project.
 The nice thing about this shelf is that you can easily hang in a rental home.
 Just use a couple of picture hanging nails to mount onto the wall.
 When you move out, fill in the holes with a bit of Polyfilla!

 An upholstered ottoman is wonderful to have in a lounge or living area.
 They not only provide additional seating when required, but can also serve as an extra table if needed (with the addition of a glass top).
 These cubed ottomans are given a tufted and upholstered top.

 I love browsing through second hand shops.
-It's a fun way to find furniture and decor accessories that you wouldn't find in your local shopping mall.
 Buying second hand furniture is also the perfect way to find affordable bargains for decorating a home, whether indoors or outdoors.

 While you may not be putting up a 'real' Christmas tree this year, there's no reason why it can't at least be partly real.

 These photo frames are cheap and don't require mats.
 The pictures were printed off and glued onto chipboard.
 I don't have to worry about ruining a nice photo without any glass.

 Take a look around your neighbourhood to see who is having trees trimmed or felled and you'll be able to grab a tree stump or two, or some larger branches, to add unique wood decor accessories to your home.

 Since pruning some of the larger shrubs and cutting off overhanging trees limbs in the garden, I've found lots of interesting ways to use the wood.